 To understand Mozart’s friendship with the starling who inspired some of his music, the author brought up a tiny fledgling to become a member of her family.
 The grown-up starling, a girl called Carmen, proved to be an excellent and inspiring tutor.
 As the species are well-known for their great mimicry ability, I could only marvel at Mozart’s delight when his starling pet would whistle whole parts of his Piano Concerto no.17 in G major.
 He wrote in his pocket notebook his version of the tune and underneath also the starling’s version.
 His following comment on the starling’s interpretation was – Das war schon!
 That was wonderful!, writes Haupt.

-The starling’s version is shown below and simulated in the audio clip underneath; click on the ‘Play’ arrow and follow to the clip page.
+The starling’s version is shown below and simulated in the audio clip underneath; click on the ‘Play’ arrow.

 I can relate to this extraordinary tale as I have looked after a large group of starlings that descended on my garden for many years.
 As my garden companions, they never disappointed as they were amusing and entertaining.
 Their rendition of a neighbour’s yapping little dog would make me laugh as much as their attempts at faithful copying of my laborious typing efforts, including my start-stop breaks to correct mistakes.
 Of course, that was in the days when the typewriter was still my reluctant best friend.
 Today I am at the mercy of the computer whose logic often eludes me, but as my study is now in a different part of the house and away from the back garden, the starlings have to look elsewhere for their amusement.